-The Pollution Prevention and Control Act 1999 and the Environmental Permitting (England and Wales) Regulations 2010, regulate through a process of permitting, industrial activities with the potential for significant emissions to atmosphere (or to water and land for Part A processes).
+The Pollution Prevention and Control Act 1999 and the Environmental Permitting (England and Wales) Regulations 2010 regulate the industrial activities that potentially release significant emissions.

-Some waste treatment activities are covered by the Regulations, but as they pose a low risk to the environment and human health, they may be exempt from requiring an Environmental Permit.
-There are also specific low-risk waste treatment activities that qualify for an environmental permitting exemption.
-Further information is provided in the following leaflet: Environmental Permits - Exemptions for Waste Treatment.
+Some waste treatment activities are covered by the regulations.
+However, as they pose a low risk to the environment and human health, they may not need to have an environmental permit.

 Please contact us to request an application form to register for a Part A2 or Part B environmental permit.

-The procedure applies to chimneys serving commercial or industrial furnaces or boilers used to burn the following fuels:
+This applies to chimneys (serving industrial or business furnaces or boilers) used to burn the following fuels:

-Applications should be made using the following form.
+Applications should be made using the form below.
 There is no charge for this.

-The Local Authority aims to determine any application within 4 weeks, but further information may be required during the application process.
+The Councils aim to make a decision on any application within 4 weeks.
+Sometimes, more information may be needed during the application process.

-Applicants should use the ‘3rd Edition of the Clean Air Act Memorandum on Chimney Heights’ to establish the height of any chimney proposed and may be required to submit details of the calculation during the processing of the application.
+Applicants should use the 3rd Edition of the Clean Air Act Memorandum on Chimney Heights to establish the height of any chimney proposed.
+Applicants may need to submit details of the calculation.